 In Lie to Me, Cal Lightman will do this pretty much every episode, though usually to the ends of letting whoever he's questioning know that he'll know if they're not telling the truth, and is almost always right.

-Sherlock, unsurprisingly, does this no less than three times in three different ways in the starting episode to show just how Crazy Awesome the titular detective is.
-Though in a bit of a departure from the usual trope, he's not always quite right — when he first meets Watson, he deduces that Watson has a brother called Harry who is an alcoholic who has recently left his wife and with whom Watson doesn't get along.
-He's right about the troubled sibling relationship, the alcohol, and the break-up... but Harry is Watson's sister.
+"A Study In Pink" contains 3 different types of scans to establish just how Crazy Awesome the titular detective is.
+Though in a bit of a departure from the usual trope, he's not always quite right — when he first meets Watson, he deduces that Watson has an estranged alcoholic brother named Harry who has recently left his wife.
+He's right about the troubled sibling relationship, the alcohol, and the break-up... but Harryis Watson's sister.

-Mycroft's superior ability is also shown in "The Great Game," when Sherlock asks John (who spent the night at his girlfriend's house,) "How was the lilo?"
-Only for Mycroft to immediately correct him: "Sofa, Sherlock, it was the sofa."
+Mycroft's Scanning abilities are shown to be superior in "The Great Game".
+Sherlock asks John (who has just spent a night at his girlfriend's house but not in her bed) "How was the lilo?", only for Mycroft to immediately correct him: "Sofa, Sherlock, it was the sofa."

 The American Elementary features this as well.
 It's subverted in the first episode when he explains the intricate basis for several inductions in a row, ending with one that he simply knew beforehand thanks toGoogle.